-If it is not otherwise clear from the context, it’s likely that the title of the vlog/blog and/or the thumbnail will need, at minimum, to include an identifier such as ‘Ad’ so that it is clear to consumers before they click through to the content.
+If the entirety of the content counts as advertising, it’s likely that the title of the vlog/blog and/or the thumbnail will need, at minimum, to include an identifier such as ‘Ad’ so that it is clear to consumers before they click through to the content.
 If consumers can click to view the content without seeing the title or other accompanying text, this kind of label should be placed wherever it can be seen before someone clicks through to engage with the content.

 Ensure that labelling is clear

 Although many ASA rulings make explicit reference to the use of “Ad” or “#ad”, this is not necessarily the only identifier that could potentially be considered acceptable (though it is arguably the most obvious).
 Labels or disclosures don’t necessarily have to be formal - they can match the vlogger’s style, they just need to be explicitly clear.

 The CAP Code specifically refers to “Advertisement Feature” as an appropriate label for ‘advertorial’ content.
 The labels “Ad”, “Advert”, “Advertising”, “Advertisement”, “Ad Feature” and similar are all very likely to be considered acceptable labels, as long as they are displayed in a prominent and noticeable place – before consumers engage with the content.